Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Model and Main Results

 and thus global exponential stability.
 However, we notice from (\ref{eq:L^2X_t}) that there is no condition on $F$ which could possibly ensure (\ref{eq::L^2decay}) for the underdamped Langevin dynamics as well.

 We finally remark that, in the case where the dynamical system $(X_{t})_{t\geq0}$ admits multiple stable equilibria, the underdamped Langevin dynamics $(X_{t}^{\epsilon})_{t\geq0}$ exhibits metastability among these stable equilibria.
-This question was studied in an consecutive work~\cite{LRS1} by the authors of the current article.
+This question was successfully studied in a consecutive work~\cite{LRS1} by the authors of the current article.